If You’re Making Bread, You Should Know the Different Types of Yeasts

 How To Make Your Own Starter

-Once you have used it and don’t really have the time to feed it twice a day, it is perfectly okay to store your starter in the fridge, feeding it just once a week.
-The colour and texture will be different once stored in the fridge, it might appear a bit frothy and there might be a bit of clear liquid on the top.
-You can scoop it out or mix it in, it’s just alcohol from the yeast fermenting.
+Once you have used it and don’t really have the time to feed it twice a day, it is perfectly okay to store your starter in the fridge; remember to feed it just once a week.
+The colour and texture will be different once stored in the fridge – it might appear a bit frothy, and there might be a bit of clear liquid on the top.
+You can scoop it out or mix it in; it’s just alcohol from the yeast fermenting.

 Unlike a starter that has been kept out of the fridge, you need to do some prep a couple of days before you start baking your bread.
 You need to take your starter out of the fridge and start feeding it twice a day for several days before you can bake.
 Once it starts looking healthy and alive again, you can use it to make some delicious baked goods.